cddmp/enum4linux-ng/README.md

 I mainly made this tool for educational purposes for myself.
 I tried to implement everything I was missing from the original tool.

 ## Features
-- support for YAML and JSON
+- support for YAML and JSON output
 - colored console output
 - ldapsearch und polenum are natively implemented